 To receive the highest benefit level under this health plan (your PCP/Plan Approved Benefits), you must obtain your health care services and supplies from covered providers who participate in your designated health care network.
 Your Schedule of Benefits will tell you the name of your health care network.
 The provider directory that is provided for your health plan lists the health care providers that participate in your health care network.
 These health care providers are referred to as "network providers."
 A network provider is a health care provider who has a written HMO Blue payment agreement with, or that has been designated by, Blue Cross and Blue Shield of Massachusetts, Inc. to provide access to covered services to members.
 (Or, when your health plan is a New England health plan, the network provider has a network payment agreement with one of the New England Blue Cross and/or Blue Shield Plans to furnish covered services to members.)
 You also have the option to seek covered services from a covered provider who is not a network provider.
 (These health care providers are often called "non-network providers.")
 In this case, you usually receive the lowest benefit level under this health plan (your Self-Referred Benefits).
-To find out if a health care provider participates in your designated health care network, you can look in the provider directory that is provided for your health plan.
+To find out if a health care provided for your health plan.